Disclaimer: Skyrim and all its characters, places etc are the property of Bethesda.

 When had she become like this?
 She'd faced down bandits and cave trolls without batting a lash.
 Talos, she'd even faced down dragons!
 So why was it that she melted like a lily-livered milk-drinker at the thought of him?

 The guests mingled, gentlefolk and commoners alike partaking in the offered bounty.
 She could see the Priest of Mara off to one side, looking on in disapproval as that Sam fellow wrangled yet another victim, grinning with all too-sharp teeth as the poor sod began drinking his spiked brew.
-A laugh rang out and she turned her head to see Brynjolf in the mist of regaling a group of nobles, all unaware that they were being robbed by the pretty white haired imperial flitting about their gathering.
+A laugh rang out and she turned her head to see Brynjolf in the middle of regaling a group of nobles, all unaware that they were being robbed by the pretty white haired imperial flitting about their mist.

 Lydia felt her lips twitching into a smile despite herself and thought that perhaps, just for this one night, she would let the thieves get away with their little games.